Trump slams 'rushed' Afghanistan withdrawal, blames 'incompetent' Biden

 Trump said that there is "no way this should have ever happened."

-"They should have never taken the military out first—you take the military out last, after all of the people are out," Trump said, referring to the American citizens and Afghan allies left behind after the U.S. military evacuation mission which expired on Aug.
+"They should have never taken the military out first—you take the military out last, after all of the people are out," Trump said, referring to the American citizens and Afghan allies left behind after the U.S. military evacuation mission, which expired on Aug.
 31. The Biden Administration has said the mission has transitioned from a military mission to a "diplomatic" one.

 "No man, no woman left behind," Trump said.
 "But we left, what could be, thousands."